 Your daypack will stay in the sheltered area in the back (not locked).
 Your dry bag stays in the main area at the front of the boat so this is where you put the items that you access frequently.
 You NEED a dry bag for this area as water will splash in the boat.
 You will also need the dry bag for carrying items from the boat to the islands over kayaks (the crew does this).

-Money: TAO Philippines doesn’t take cash on the boat or on the islands.
+Money: The TAO Tours don’t accept cash on the boat or on the islands.
 They use a cashless system where you load money onto a bracelet before going on the trip (like at a music festival).
 This makes life so much easier.
 Don’t worry about loading too much, as they will give you back any remaining balance at the end of the trip.

 Make sure to bring some cash to give the crew a tip at the end!